edgythorn/MassTransit.Filters.LoggingScope/README.md

 # Masstransit.Filters.LoggingScope
-MassTransit filters that allow to pass a logging scope from a producer to a consumer through the message headers
+MassTransit middleware that allows to pass a logging scope from a producer to a consumer through the message headers